Tamsin Stuart Art

 Put the kids to bed and started painting.
 Next time I looked up it was gone 3am!
 Oops.

 Got totally engrossed in this one.
-Inspired by a photo I took of my boy about four years ago.
+Inspired by a photo I took of my boy in 2017, which I filed away on the laptop for future ref.

-It grabbed my attention while I was foraging for something else from my inspiration folder.
+It grabbed my attention four years later while I was foraging for something else from my art inspiration folder.

 £75